chijioke-ibekwe/raven/README.md

 ## 🧐 About <a name = "about"></a>
 In Laravel, crafting notification classes can often feel repetitive (and WET), especially in projects that rely heavily on notifications.
+Also, our projects could sometimes feel tightly coupled to certain notification providers
+in such a way that switching providers would require significant code changes, and moving of resources like templates
+from one platform to the other.
+These are the hassles that Raven saves you from.
+This solution:
+- Simplifies sending notifications through multiple channels in Laravel.
+- Ensures your project is loosely coupled to notification providers, allowing you to switch providers with zero code changes, when they no longer suite your needs.
+- Allows you to seamlessly combine the best attributes of your favorite notification providers without any hassles.
+E.g Sendgrid dynamic template creation tool and Amazon SES servers.
-Meet Raven – the solution that simplifies the process of sending notifications through multiple channels in Laravel, allowing you to focus on your peculiar business logic.
-Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, SMS notifications through Vonage, as well as database/in-app notifications.
+Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, SMS notifications through Vonage,
+as well as database/in-app notifications.
+More providers are gradually being integrated.

 ## 🏁 Getting Started <a name = "getting_started"></a>